Petrobras offers gas at twice the price in an election year - 11/10/2021 - Market

 Gas is a fundamental input for the glass and ceramics industry, and it supplies energy generators (thermoelectric plants).
 Residential consumers would have a considerable increase in their bills.

-This situation harms Bolsonaro, who intended to profit politically from the fall in energy prices due to expansion of gas use.
+This situation affects Bolsonaro, who intended to make a political profit from the drop in energy prices through the expansion of gas use.

-This would happen because, last year, Petrobras signed a according to Cade (Administrative Council for Economic Defense) in which it agreed to withdraw from the gas transport and distribution market, putting an end to the monopoly.
+This would happen because, last year, Petrobras signed an agreement with Cade (Administrative Council for Economic Defense) in which it agreed to withdraw from the gas transport and distribution market, putting an end to the monopoly.

-The measure was announced by the government and the Ministry of Mines and Energy and that of Economy celebrated the creation of the so-called Novo Mercado do Gas.
+The measure was announced by the government and the Ministry of Mines and Energy and the Ministry of Economy celebrated the creation of the so-called Novo Mercado do Gas.

 More companies would establish themselves in this market because they would have free access to pipelines that previously belonged to Petrobras.
 They could create companies across the country investing in the construction of more gas pipelines.
 This movement would make the offer grow, bringing down the price.